python-trio/trio/README.rst

      clear here (the whole idea of batching accept is make it *not* have this property, so if this is how we're designing all our components then it doesn't work...).

+     I guess one piece of "other work" that scales with the number of passes through the loop is just, loop overhead.
+One would hope this is not too high, but it is not nothing.

    - possible improved robustness ("quality of implementation") ideas:
      - if an abort callback fails, discard that task but clean up the